 The method to make Spicy Pasta Puttanesca cannot be more simple!
 After frying minced garlic and chilis in some olive oil, you will add anchovies and stir until they melt into the olive oil.
 After that, add the San Marzano tomatoes.
 You will notice that the tomatoes are whole, so take a little time to break them up with your wooden spoon or cooking utensils.
 Then add roughly chopped olives and capers.
 Stir to incorporate and then simmer until the sauce is condensed.

-Stir cooked pasta (I used spaghetti) into your puttanesca sauce and guess what?
-You’ll be in PASTA HEAVEN!!!
+Stir cooked pasta (I used spaghetti once and penne another time) into your puttanesca sauce and guess what?
+You'll be in PASTA HEAVEN!!!

 Honestly, this is one of the simplest and most delicious pasta dishes I have ever made.
 The use of San Marzano tomatoes really elevates this dish into something very special.